Who is a vulnerable customer?

 - Legally protected groups based on age, sex, race, sexual orientation, disability

-- Discriminated groups such as migrants; Gypsy, Roma and Traveller communities; rough sleepers and homeless people; and sex workers
+- Discriminated groups such as migrants and other minority communities; rough sleepers and homeless people; sex workers

 - Geographic location which may include urban, rural, people living in deprived areas or poor housing

 - Digital skills: Those without essential digital skills

 - Capability: Those with low literacy, language, low health knowledge, learning impairment

 - Life events that may include individuals living with caring responsibilities, bereavement, relationship breakdown